Quad-Builder/Quad-Builder-Components/README.md

 Quad-Builder-Components

 Repository holding all components for builder.
-If you want to add your own open pull request for a file for that component.
+If you want to add new component, open pull request for a file for it.
-You can use component builder
+You can use component builder to create component config file.